All blogsCommercial Real estate October 31, 2025

 Village at Medford Center and the Rogue Valley Mall — two cornerstone destinations of

-Jackson County commerce — are reimagining what shopping, dining, and gathering
+Jackson County commerce is reimagining what shopping, dining, and gathering

 The Village at Medford Center: From Shopping Hub to Lifestyle Destination